Knowledge Base

 Outlook (client-side) signature rules created in CodeTwo Email Signatures 365 control which signature is added by default in Outlook (Fig. 1.).
 This applies to the default signature for new messages and/or for replies and forwards.
 To learn more about these controls, read this article.

-When an Outlook (client-side) signature rule is configured to add the default signature (see Fig. 1.), that signature will be inserted automatically into email, and the native signatures will be disabled in the Signatures and Stationery window in Outlook - the default signature for new messages and/or for replies and forwards in Outlook will be set to none (Fig. 2.).
+When an Outlook (client-side) signature rule is configured to add the default signature (see Fig. 1.), that signature will be inserted automatically into email, and the native signatures will be disabled in the Signatures and Stationery window in Outlook for Windows - the default signature for new messages and/or for replies and forwards in Outlook will be set to none (Fig. 2.).

 Web Add-in has disabled native signatures – no default signature is set in Outlook.